duwcston/Movie-App/README.md

 **Next Steps**:

 1. Complete the user watchlist and favorites feature
-2. Explore data crawling for content aggregation
-3. Add Redis for caching and performance optimization
+2. Add Redis for caching and performance optimization
-4. Implement AI-powered movie recommendations
+3. Implement AI-powered movie recommendations and descriptions generated

 _This project represents a journey through modern web development technologies and practices.
 Each feature implemented contributes to a deeper understanding of the MERN stack ecosystem with TypeScript._